 The parking brake free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.
-Cable length "A" should measure 47-51 mm (1.9-2.0 in).
+Cable length "A" should measure 47-51 mm (1.85-2.01 in).
 Adjust the parking brake free play as follows.

 - 1. Adjusting bolt

 - 2. Cable length "A"

 - 3. Locknut

-- 1. Release the parking brake by moving the
+- 1. Release the parking brake by moving the parking brake lever to the right.

+- 2. Fully loosen the locknut and the adjusting bolt at the rear brake caliper.

+- 3. Slide the rubber cover back.

-- parking brake lever to the right. - 2.
-Fully loosen the locknut and the adjusting bolt at the rear brake caliper. - 3.
-Loosen the locknut on the brake cable. - 4.
-Turn the adjusting nut on the brake cable in direction (a) to increase the cable length, and in direction (b) to decrease it.
+- 4. Loosen the locknut on the brake cable.

+- 5. Turn the adjusting nut on the brake cable in direction (a) to increase the cable length, and in direction (b) to decrease it.

-- 1. Locknut - 2.
-Adjusting nut
+- 1. Locknut

+- 2. Parking brake free play adjusting nut

+- 3. Rubber cover